commuun/crudible/README.md

       end
     end

-Please see the Crudible::Controller::Base class for full documentation on overridable methods.
+Please see the `Crudible::Controller::Base` class for full documentation on overridable methods.

 ### Strong params

-In order to make `create` and `update` actions work you will have to tell Crudible the params to accept by overriding the `resource_attributes` method:
+In order to make `create` and `update` actions work you will have to override the `resource_attributes` method:

+    # app/controllers/users_controller.rb
     class UsersController < ApplicationController
       def resource_attributes
         return unless params[:user].present?